olensmar/ambassador-codegen-module/README.md

 The command-line arguments are

-- targetService: specifies the target service to use in the generated mapping file - required
+- `targetService`: specifies the target service to use in the generated mapping file - required
-- targetNamespace: specifies the target namespace to use in the generated mapping file, default is "ambassador"
+- `targetNamespace`: specifies the target namespace to use in the generated mapping file, default is "ambassador"
-- overrideExtensions: boolean that controls if command-line arguments should override any extensions in the source OAS definition, default is false
+- `overrideExtensions`: boolean that controls if command-line arguments should override any extensions in the source OAS definition, default is false

-The corresponding OAS extensions are specified under a "x-ambassador" node at either the top or operation level in your OAS definition:
+The corresponding OAS extensions are specified under an `x-ambassador` node at either the top or operation level in your OAS definition:

 ```